sergeysychov/behaviour_inject/README.md

 For most cases you will need only three entities:

 * Context class
-* InjectorBehaviour behaviour
+* Injector behaviour
 * [Inject] attribute

 ### Initialization ###

 Use any of your behaviours to settle following code.
-Make shure that it awakes BEFORE other behaviours, where you want to inject properties, and InjectorBehaviour.
+Make shure that it awakes BEFORE other behaviours, where you want to inject properties, and Injector.

 ```csharp
 void Awake(){